 There is no standard for cemeteries but the separate report on cemetery provision has shown that the municipal site at Thorpe Road is nearing capacity and that an extension or new provision is required.
 A site for an extension has been identified and a potential location for a new provision.
+One option is an extension to Thorpe Road in the south of the Country Park and anew site north of the MMDR off Nottingham Road.
 These are presented to the Council in a separate report.